Molluscum Contagiosum

 IS MOLLUSCUM DANGEROUS?

-Fig. 2: Eye redness or conjunctivitis can happen when molluscum lesions are close to the eyelashes
+Fig. 2: Eye redness (called conjunctivitis) can happen when molluscum lesions are close to the eye

 HOW IS MOLLUSCUM TREATED?